Amudha-kumar/greeden-website/README.md

 GitHub Pages

 🙌 Credits
-Designed and developed with 💚 by [Your Name]
+Designed and developed with 💚 by [Amudha-kumar]
-Icons, fonts, and assets credit: [list here if needed]

-📄 License
-This project is open source and free to use under the MIT License.